rainmanp7/Holokernel2/README.md

 *   **Task Vectors:** Define different task vectors and assign them to entities to explore task-driven evolution in `holographic_kernel.c`.
 *   **Genome Vocabulary:** Expand the initial genome vocabulary in `holographic_kernel.c` to introduce new traits and behaviors.
 *   **Emergent Spawning:** Tweak values of the constants, `INITIAL_ENTITIES`, `MAX_ENTITIES`, `neighbor_active` required, and similarity indexes to influence emergent entity creation within `holographic_kernel.c`.

-## Contributing

-Contributions to this project are welcome!
-Feel free to submit pull requests with bug fixes, new features, or improved documentation.

-## License

-This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.
-See the `LICENSE` file for details.

-## Contact

-For questions or inquiries, please contact:

-*   muslimsoap@gmail.com
-*   rainmanp7@gmail.com

-## Creator

-Creator: rainmanp7
-Philippines, Mindanao, Davao Del Sur, zone4.
-Date: Sunday, September 21, 2025.

 ## Future Development Roadmap